 The two main drawbacks of the X27 are it being potentially too large and long for your needs (don’t get it if you’re planning on splitting 8-inch logs for firewood, it’ll be overkill) as well as the handle not being replaceable if it does break (which it shouldn’t, considering how durable everyone reports it to be).

 In general, though, the Fiskars X27 super splitting axe is an excellent choice for heavy-duty splitting of large pieces of wood, especially dense hardwoods.
-And at the price point it’s at, it’s certainly one of the most affordable splitting axes out there.
+And at the price point it’s at, it’s certainly one of the most affordable chopping axes out there.

 Fiskars X27 Splitting Axe